scrapy/scrapy/docs/topics/spider-middleware.rst

    printed.
 But if a request for ``someothersite.com`` is filtered, a message will be printed (but only for the first request filtred).

+   If the spider doesn't define an :attr:`~scrapy.spider.BaseSpider.allowed_domains` attribute, or the attribute is empty, the offsite middleware will allow all requests.

 RefererMiddleware
 -----------------